Probabilistic Traffic Forecasting with Dynamic Regression: Related Works

-Autocorrelated residuals in time series data have been extensively studied in econometrics, utilizing models with exact forms \cite{durbin1950testing,ljung1978measure,breusch1978testing,godfrey1978testing,cochrane1949application,prais1954trend,beach1978maximum}.
-As DL models advance rapidly, the matter of how to learn and adapt the residual process has garnered notable attention in recent research.
-Two primary statistical approaches exist for modeling the residual process: (i) capturing autocorrelation, and (ii) learning concurrent correlation in independent errors.
+Correlated errors in time series data have been extensively studied in econometrics through models with precise forms \citep{durbin1950testing,ljung1978measure,breusch1978testing,godfrey1978testing,cochrane1949application,prais1954trend,beach1978maximum,prado2021time,hyndman2018forecasting,hamilton2020time}.
+Recent advances in DL models have increased interest in learning and adapting the error process.
+Two primary statistical approaches are commonly employed for modeling the error process: (i) capturing autocorrelation (or cross-correlation in multivariate data), and (ii) learning contemporaneous correlation in errors.

-To address autocorrelation, \citet{sun2021adjusting} proposed a reparametrization strategy for the input and output of a neural network used in time series forecasting.
-This reparametrization inherently employs a first-order residual AR process through a linear regression framework.
-The method effectively enhances performance for various DL-based one-step-ahead forecasting models across a diverse range of time series datasets, enabling joint parameter optimization of both base and residual regressors.
-Additionally, \citet{kim2022residual} introduced a lightweight DL module designed to calibrate residual autocorrelation within predictions from pre-trained traffic forecasting models.
-This calibration module employs recent observed residuals and predictions to anticipate future residuals, ultimately enhancing the performance of numerous traffic forecasting models, especially on traffic speed datasets.
+To address autocorrelation or cross-correlation, \citet{sun2021adjusting} proposed a reparametrization strategy for the input and output of a neural network used in time series forecasting.
+This reparametrization inherently employs a first-order error AR process through a linear regression framework.
+The method effectively enhances performance for various DL-based one-step-ahead forecasting models across a diverse range of time series datasets, enabling joint parameter optimization of both base and error regressors.
+Additionally, \citet{kim2022residual} introduced a lightweight DL module designed to calibrate cross-correlation within predictions from pre-trained traffic forecasting models.
+This calibration module uses recent observed residuals and predictions to anticipate future residuals, ultimately enhancing the performance of numerous traffic forecasting models, especially on traffic speed datasets. \citet{zheng2024better} introduced a probabilistic forecasting model trained using a Generalized Least Squares (GLS) loss, which explicitly accounts for the time-varying autocorrelation of batched error terms.
+This approach was later extended to the multivariate scenario, accounting for error cross-correlation through the use of an efficient parameterization of the covariance matrix \citep{zheng2024multivariate}.